MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * **EXAM NOTE** Cannot access data directly via storage.
 Only via API.
 * Integrates with other AWS services e.g. Rekognition and Connect.

+## Amazon Cognito - User and Identity Pools

+* Cognito has terrible naming.
+* Cognito provides two main pieces of functionality:
+  * Authentication, Authorization and user management for web/mobile apps.
+There are two parts of Cognito:
+    * User pools - sign in and get a JSON Web Token.
+JWT can be used for authentication with applications, certain AWS products e.g. API gateway.
+However, **most AWS services cannot use JWT**.
+User pool job is to control sign in and deliver a JWT.
+When thinking about user pools think about database of users which can include external identities. **When you sign in, you get JWT**.
+    * Identity pools - allow you to offer access to temporary AWS credentials, which can then be used to access AWS resources.
+One option is Unauthenticated Identities/Guest Users.
+Also provides **Federated Identities**.
+You can swap an external identity (e.g. Google, Facebook, Twitter, User pool) for temporary AWS credetianls.
+Identity pools work by assuming IAM roles.